Legendary | Worth driving from anywhere

 Given the motto “Brisket is King,” it’s apparent what to order — by the sandwich or by the pound.
 Cheerful and knowledgeable servers cut meat as thick as you wish, lean or fatty.
 A half pound on-the-dot (about two slices) is perfect for a healthy appetite, paired with two or three sides.

 Standing in line with a plastic cafeteria tray in hand, one can’t help but feel like a kid again.
 All of the side dishes pair well with pork ribs and brisket, but as an avid macaroni and cheese lover, my first choice was clear.
 Onion-clad green beans and creamy potato salad weren’t far behind.
 The mac is chewy and rich; the green beans are crisp and fresh; potato salad sports fresh dill flavor, chunks of soft potato, and a pop of green onion — a refreshing break from peppery, savory meats.

 No good barbecue goes without good sauce, or in this case, three: sweet, spicy, and original.
 All three are rich in flavor but each is unique.
-The sweet one complements the charred and smokey flavor of the meat, while spicy adds just the right amount of kick without being overpowering.
-The original truly is original: balanced, and unlike any generic or store-bought sauce out there.
+The sweet one complements the charred and smoky flavor of the meat, while spicy adds just the right amount of kick without being overpowering.
+The original truly is original at Terry Black’s BBQ: balanced, and unlike any generic or store-bought sauce out there.

 Kick back, grab plenty of paper towels, and let the meat speak for itself at this casual and historic barbecue staple.

 Too far from the brisket